-Often associated with all things chic, class and glamour or with a relaxed, easy-going lifestyle.
+Rosé is often associated with all things French; chic and class or with all things Provençal; easy-going and relaxed lifestyle.

 Most Rosé lovers prefer a drier style these days.
-A balanced, fresh wine with lively acidity.
-Winemakers are pretty good at delivering just that.
+A balanced, fresh wine with lively acidity and winemakers are pretty good at delivering just that.

 Old world (European) Rosé is traditionally made from Grenache, Sangiovese, Syrah, Mourvèdre, Carignan, Cinsault, and Pinot Noir.

 New World Rosé is made from the above varieties, but also from Merlot, Cabernet, Tempranillo and more!

 Even white grapes can be used in Rosé blends too.
 Think Rosé Champagne which typically has Chardonnay in the blend.

 Some new more exotic blends pop up every year in the new world wine scene, like the Myatts Field Vineyards Sauvignon Blanc, Pinot Noir, Shiraz Rosé as part of their Tête-à-Tête à Trois Rosé Challenge, or Peter Yealands ‘Sauvignoir’ made of Sauvignon Blanc & Pinot Noir.